ddaaggeett/whiteSocket/README.md

 Foreseeable applications:

 EDUCATION - either public settings or private/more individual (autodidact) approach - Public education can place 4 students per machine's hardware setup at one time.
 That's MAX $500/student for however long a projector lasts, of which it's usually the lamp that goes anyways -> cheap replacement.

+New student progression monitor (grading system)

+New applicant/nominee verification system (are they really worth it?)